Cloud deployments

 Overview

 The CloverDX Server offerings in cloud marketplaces provide an easy way to create a CloverDX Server instance in the cloud infrastructure.
-The offerings spin-up a recommended cloud architecture that contains a standalone CloverDX Server with good defaults and recommended environment.
+The offerings spin-up a recommended cloud architecture that contains a standalone CloverDX Server with good defaults and a recommended environment.

-Currently we support AWS Marketplace and Azure Marketplace, see their respective sections for details.
+Currently, we support AWS Marketplace and Azure Marketplace; see their respective sections for details.
 This section will describe aspects that are common for all of our cloud offerings - the intent is for the offerings to be as similar as possible.

 Architecture

 The marketplace offerings consist of virtual machine images and templates.
-The templates orchestrate creation of all cloud resources necessary for the VM to run and be usable - database, virtual private networks, subnets, virtual firewalls etc. The templates also provide a simple to use UI wizards to deploy the whole solution.
+The templates orchestrate creation of all cloud resources necessary for the VM to run and be usable - database, virtual private networks, subnets, virtual firewalls, etc. The templates also provide a simple-to-use UI wizards to deploy the whole solution.

 The virtual machine is designed to run a standalone CloverDX Server instance: